Partnerships within and outside the school are an important aspect of the Active School Flag to promote a physically active school community.

 Active School Suggestions Box

 To make sure that all pupils have their voices heard we have an Active School Week suggestions box in the hallway.
 Children can write down their ideas on a piece of paper and anonymously post it in the suggestions box.
 We welcome any ideas on how we can make our school more active!
-We thought this would be a great way to incorporate more of the children’s ideas into our Active School Week (which will now be planned in the new school year)!
+This was also a great way to incorporate more of the children’s ideas into our recent Active School Week!

 Partnership with parents